vyos/vyos-documentation/docs/interfaces/pppoe.rst

 VyOS 1.3 (equuleus) supports DHCPv6-PD.
 DHCPv6 Prefix Delegation is supported by most ISPs who provide native IPv6 for consumers on fixed networks.

+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation length <length>

+   Some ISPs by default only delegate a /64 prefix.
+To request for a specific prefix size use this option to request for a bigger delegation.
+This value is in the range from 32 - 64 so you could request up to /32 down to a /64 delegation.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option delegate <prefix-interface> interfaces-id <id>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation interface <prefix-interface> address <local-addr>

-   This statement specifies the interface id.
+   This statement specifies the interface address used locally on the interfcae where the prefix has been delegated to.
 ID must be a decimal integer.
    It will be combined with the delegated prefix and the sla-id to form a complete interface address.
 The default is to use the EUI-64 address of the interface.